ArisPodotas/DSIT-notes/Semester A/Biotechnology/Notes.md

 improves yield

 A new type of graph in phylogenetics that representa time and each individuals life is a specific elongated length that can overlap on their track other familiy tree rules apply

+# Lecture 6

+> The same teacher

+Little reminder from last time.

+Applicatons today (which is why he does his little reminder)